 Remember that wide-open boss area outside the manor, which I said would have to be someone’s boss arena and is now clearly one of Aqua’s?
 No boss appears there at the moment, but something almost as diabolical takes its place.
 You’re gonna love this, this is fucking prize-winning right here.
-Aqua has her first encounter with Hareraisers in this room, where you discover that her combo finisher can, depending on the distance between you and the Hareraiser, swing clear over their heads so long as they’re on the ground.
+Aqua has her first encounter with Hareraisers in this room, where you discover that her combo finisher can, depending on the distance between you and the Hareraiser, swing clear over their heads.
 That’s right: a basic attack, the one that does the majority of damage in a combo, fails at its purpose in the very first world of this character’s story.
 It just soars over their head like a majestic coyote with a rocket on its back, high over a roadrunner and on its way into a wall.
 This was my first world in Birth by Sleep, and it was like a hearty greeting from Osaka team to say “Welcome to the new Kingdom Hearts game!
 We have no idea what we’re goddamned doing!”

 This room is dangerous too, Hareraisers or no. They’re certainly one of the bigger problems, but honestly more for their multi-hit attack than their… uh… height, though if you could hit them on the regular I suppose you wouldn’t have to worry about them attacking you in turn!
 You should have seen Kyle and I try to clear this room in Critical, and Kyle is a demonstrably better Kingdom Hearts player than I am.
 We just kept passing it back and forth whenever we’d die, with no means of healing but to switch D-Links (and no access to the Aqua D-Link and its Cure spells) and the potential that we’d die on the spot to most three-hit combos.